avnes/ansible-role-conky/README.md

   String (mandatory) to specify the Linux user that should have conky setup for them.
 ```

-These variables are found in defaults/main.yml, and of them are used with the conkyrc.j2 template.
+These variables are found in defaults/main.yml, and of most them are used with the conkyrc.j2 template.

 ```
 alignment